 The units granted under the PSU Plan may be either PSUs or PDSUs.
-PSU issuances in 2019 and thereafter are paid in cash three years from the issuance date, provided that the units have vested based on the achievement of annual performance targets.
+PSU issuances in 2019 and thereafter are paid in cash three years from the issuance date, provided that the units have vested based on the achievement of the one-year performance target.
 PDSUs are paid in cash at retirement or termination, whichever is earlier, provided that the units have vested.
-Additionally, the PDSUs earn dividends subsequent to vesting until the retirement or termination, whichever is earlier.
+Additionally, the PDSUs earn dividends as units subsequent to vesting until the retirement or termination, whichever is earlier.

-The PSU Plan transactions for the financial year 2021 were as follows: a total of 29,863 new PSUs or PDSUs were granted to the PSU Participants; 8,863 PSUs or PDSUs, as applicable, were issued to the PSU Participants as a result of dividend distributions; and 12,993 PSUs were forfeited by PSU Participants.
-On March 4, 2021, 9,743 PSUs or PDSUs vested but were not paid out as the EPS target was not met for this period, resulting in an award amount of nil.
-The aggregate outstanding PSUs and PDSUs at December 31, 2021 are 86,280.
-At the date of this Circular, no additional PSUs and PDSUs were issued pursuant to the 2021 LTIP grant, 8,694 PSUs or PDSUs vested for the period and will be paid in accordance with the plan; and no PSUs or PDSUs were forfeited.
+The PSU Plan transactions for the financial year 2022 were as follows: a total of 41,799 new PSUs or PDSUs were granted to the PSU Participants; 11,676 PSUs or PDSUs, as applicable, were issued to the PSU Participants as a result of dividend distributions; 31,322 PSUs vested and were paid out to PSU Participants; and 8,093 PSUs were forfeited as a result of employees ceasing to be employed by the Corporation.
+The aggregate outstanding PSUs and PDSUs at December 31, 2022 are 100,340.
+At the date of this Circular, no additional PSUs and PDSUs were issued pursuant to the 2022 LTIP grant, 20,365 PSUs or PDSUs vested for the period and will be paid in accordance with the plan; and no PSUs or PDSUs were forfeited.